GitEdvard/release-tools/README.md

 **Install**

-pip install -U git://github.com/withrocks/release-tools.git#egg=release-tools
+python -m pip install -U git+https://github.com/withrocks/release-tools.git#egg=release-tools

 or, with a version:

-pip install -U git://github.com/withrocks/release-tools.git@v0.1.2#egg=release-tools
+python -m pip install -U git+https://github.com/withrocks/release-tools.git@v0.1.2#egg=release-tools

 *The tool may work in an unexpected manner if the master branch is changed without the use